How to Improve Your EcoVadis Score (A Strategic Framework)

 The Improvement Areas section is especially valuable because it shows where EcoVadis did not see enough evidence of maturity.
 Treat it as an analyst-generated diagnostic list.

 Need an expert eye on your scorecard?
 The analysis step is often the most important part of the improvement process.
-A professional Scorecard Review can help turn your results into a clearer, prioritised action plan.
+The EcoVadis Scorecard Review can help turn your results into a clearer, prioritised action plan.

 Step 2: Diagnose Policy, Action, Result, and Evidence Gaps